nooku/guides.nooku.org/contribute/write-a-tutorial.md

 Here’s a good one based on our [Tutorial Title](#tutorial-title) from above: _building-permissable-behaviors.md_

-### Level
+### Skill Level

-These are beginner, intermediate, advanced (most will be intermediate, advanced).
+These are beginner, intermediate and advanced (most will be intermediate or advanced).

 ### Relevant Sections and Classes